nguy1442/ece532/README.md

 - pmods/
   - Contains the Digilent provided IPs to communicate with the ESP32 Wi-Fi PMOD
 - testbenches/
-  -Contains testbenches used to simulate the input_queue and arbitrator modules from the Packer Switcher Custom IP
+  - Contains testbenches used to simulate the input_queue and arbitrator modules from the Packer Switcher Custom IP